 Snack Pack Program

 The Snack Pack Ministry at B. Everett Jordan Elementary School began in 2012 when churches across Southern Alamance County were exploring ways to address issues of food insecurity in our community.
 (SAFE Food Ministry opened its doors in 2013).
-Currently, Concord UMC, Cedar Cliff UMC, Saxapahaw UMC, Mt.
-Olive Baptist, Moore's Chapel Baptist, and Chatham Friends are partnering to meet the needs of children at our local elementary school.
+Currently, Cedar Cliff UMC, Saxapahaw UMC, Mt.
+Olive Baptist, Moore's Chapel Baptist, and Chatham Friends are partnering to meet the needs of children at our local elementary schools.
 Many of these children receive breakfast and lunch at school during the week but have few resources over the weekend.
 So each Friday these children go home with a "snack pack" containing two breakfasts, two lunches, two dinners, fruit and vegetables, and other snacks.
 At different times during the year they get extras, like toothbrushes and toothpaste, or peanut butter and jelly.
 You can support this ministry two ways: by giving financially so that we can purchase the food we need, or by adding a few items to your grocery list (see items below).

 · Instant Oatmeal